 The events leading up to the massacre began in January when brothers Ed and Charley Brown, who were part Native American and black, spilled molasses they were delivering to a saloon on a white man named Robert Moore.
 The matter was quickly resolved without incident after Moore confronted the Brown brothers.
-Still, Moore mentioned the matter to his friend and Carrollton attorney James Liddell, who decided to handle the matter on his own.
+The next month, Moore mentioned the incident to his friend James Liddell, a Carrollton attorney and Greenwood newspaper editor, who decided to handle the matter on his own.

 On February 12, 1886, Liddell confronted the Brown brothers and accused them of intentionally spilling the molasses on Moore.
 An argument ensued, but bystanders intervened before the confrontation became physical.
 Later that evening, Liddell confronted the brothers a second time after he heard they were talking negatively about him.
 This time, the argument ended with shots fired and all three men wounded, though not seriously.